princessleia1/dog-walker/README.md

 > ***Let Your Dog Sniff and Explore:***
 > *Dogs have up to 300 million scent receptors in their nose, depending on the breed.*
-> *Reward short bursts of heeling or loose leash walking with frequent sniffing sessions to help foster good walking behavior.*
 > *[Stephanie Gibeault, MSc, CPDT](https://www.akc.org/expert-advice/training/ways-you-might-be-ruining-your-dogs-walk).*-

 ## Devices
 **Dog-Walker** is built for Fitbit Devices: Ionic (348x250) and Versa (300x300).

-## Compatibility
-**Dog-Walker** currently does not support the new Fitbit Device Versa 2.
+**Dog-Walker** currently does not support Fitbit Device Versa 2.
 Updates required for latest Fitbit OS SDK V4.1.

 ### TODO:
 - [ ] Add gemini and mira build targets.